 UK City of Culture means the series of curated events comprising the Hull 2017 UK City of Culture;

-Venue means any location that Substance holds an event and City Hall, Hull.
+Venue means City Hall, Hull and any other location where the Production is held (the main festival in December to be held in multiple venues across the city centre of Hull).

 Volunteer Programme Partner Guidelines means the Hull 2017 volunteer programme partner guidelines.

-THE COMMISSIONED WORK AND THE PRODUCTION
+THE PRODUCTION

-Hull 2017 commissions the Producer to create the Commissioned Work and to produce the Production as part of UK City of Culture.
+Hull 2017 commissions the Producer to create and produce the Production as part of UK City of Culture.

 In consideration of the Producer performing its obligations in accordance with this Agreement, Hull 2017 shall pay the Contribution to the Producer in accordance with the terms of Schedule 2.

-The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of creating the Commissioned Work and delivering the Production.
+The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of creating and delivering the Production.

 The Delivery Plan and Milestones will form part of the basis for the reporting, monitoring and assessment of the services provided by the Producer under this Agreement.